suryarajendhran/personal-site/content/posts/adding-a-timezone-setting-to-your-app.md

 Similar to the server we have two cases where the dates have to be handled differently

-1. If the date is being display in a `div` or somewhere it is only displayed then use `formatInTimezone` to display the UTC dateTime from the server in the store timezone.
+1. If the date is being display in a `div` or somewhere it is only displayed then use `formatInTimezone` to display in the store timezone.
 2. If the date is passed to a selector or other kinds of input elements that needs to process it then use the function `utcToZonedTime` to convert the dateTime so it will be processed right.